giodc/webba/UPDATE_GUIDE.md

-# WebbaDeploy Update Guide
+# WharfTales Update Guide

 ## Problem: Settings Reset During Updates

-**Issue:** When running the install script to update WebbaDeploy, configurations like the Let's Encrypt email are being reset to default values.
+**Issue:** When running the install script to update WharfTales, configurations like the Let's Encrypt email are being reset to default values.

 **Root Cause:**
 - `docker-compose.yml` is in `.gitignore` (correct behavior)